-Yes.
-In 2020 we launched virtual interactive activities enabling schools and young people to connect with volunteers remotely – wherever they are in the UK.
-Find out more.
+Yes, you can create virtual sessions for your school.
+Virtual interactive activities enable schools and young people to connect with a huge range of volunteers remotely – wherever they are in the UK.
+Find out more about virtual sessions.

 Can I register/ use Inspiring the Future on a tablet or mobile device?